jumaig/p3_project/README.md

 SyriaTel is facing revenue losses as customers discontinue their services.
 Without a clear understanding of the factors driving churn, the company cannot effectively address the underlying issues.
 This analysis:
 - Identifies and examines patterns in customer behavior that signal potential churn.
 - Provides visual evidence of these trends through various plots.
-- Suggests areas where SyriaTel might improve its customer retention strategies.
+- Suggest areas where SyriaTel might improve its customer retention strategies.

 ---